Azure/Azure-IoT-Security/README.md

 ## Samples repository

-ASC for IoT provides reference architecture for security agents that log, process, aggregate, and send security data through IoT hub.
+Azure Security Center for IoT provides reference architecture for security agents that log, process, aggregate, and send security data through IoT hub.
-Security agents are designed to work in a constrained IoT environment, and are highly customizable in terms of values they provide when compared to the resources they consume.
+Azure IoT security agents are designed to work in a constrained IoT environment, and are highly customizable in terms of values they provide when compared to the resources they consume.

 Security agents support the following IoT solution features:
 - Collect raw security events from the underlying OS (Linux, Windows).
 To learn more about available security data collectors, see [ASC for IoT agent configuration](https://aka.ms/iot-security-docs-config).